Zonos/amino/svgReact/icons/README.md

         destFolder: 'src/icons',
     }
     ```
-4. Run `yarn svgs:react:icons` to optimize and generate icon components for you.
+5. Run `yarn svgs:react:icons` to optimize and generate icon components for you.
+6. Run `yarn build:ci` to build the `all.ts` file.